The Progress strategy board meets three times each year to approve Progress’ political strategy.

 Cllr Claire Reynolds

-Claire Reynolds is a councillor in Tameside, Greater Manchester, and a professional equalities advisor.
+Claire Reynolds is a councillor in Tameside, Greater Manchester, and a professional equalities adviswr.
 She previously worked as a Downing Street political officer under Tony Blair, focusing on European liaison.
 Prior to this she was head of communications and policy for a social care venture, and was also a former national secretary of Labour Students.
 She was a founder member of Labour’s grassroots ‘Lead For Women’ campaign.
-Claire previously represented Labour as a north-west European elections candidate, and is chair of the governing body of her local primary school.
+Claire previously represented Labour as a north-west European election candidate, and is chair of the governing body of her local primary school.
 She is married with two children.

 Susan Hitch is manager of Lord Sainsbury of Turville’s pro bono programme, a governor of the Institute for Government and a board member of Centre for Cities and Policy Network.